Collegiate-Edu-Nation/chatbot-util/docs/instructions.md

 # Instructions

-Before the README sections 'Setup' and 'Usage' are completed, you must first add two files from the shared CEN Google Drive to `~/.chatbot-util/` on your computer
+Before the README sections 'Setup' and 'Usage' are completed, you must first add two files from the shared CEN Google Drive to `~/.chatbot-util/` on your computer.
+Optionally, adding links to these files in `config.toml` will streamline direct access in the future

 ## `FAQ - Enter Here.csv`